Name of Estonia: Origins

 The name has a complex history extending over two thousand years, and there is little consensus on which places and peoples it has referred to at different periods.
 Roman historian Tacitus in his Germania (ca. AD 98), mentioned Aestiorum gentes "Aestian tribes", and some historians believe that he was directly referring to Balts while others have proposed that the name applied to the whole Eastern Baltic.
 The word Aesti mentioned by Tacitus might derive from Latin Aestuarii meaning "Estuary Dwellers".
 Later geographically vague mentions include Aesti by Jordanes from the 6th century and Aisti by Einhard from the early 7th century.
 The last mention generally considered to be applying primarily to the southern parts of the Eastern-Baltic is Eastlanda in a description of Wulfstan’s travels from the 9th century.
 In the following centuries, views of the Eastern Baltic became more complex, and in the 11th century, Adam of Bremen mentions three islands, with Aestland being the northernmost.

-The Viking runestones and Scandinavian sagas referring to Eistland were the earliest sources to use the name in its modern meaning.
+Scandinavian sagas and the Viking runestones referring to Eistland were the earliest sources to use the name in its modern meaning.
 The sagas were composed in the 13th century on the basis of earlier oral tradition by historians like Snorri Sturluson.
 Estonia appears as Aistland in Gutasaga and as Eistland in Ynglinga saga, Óláfs saga Tryggvasonar, Haralds saga hárfagra, and Örvar-Odds saga.
+Snorri Sturluson retells in the Ynglinga saga a story about a semi-legendary Swedish warrior king Ingvar Harra who often spent time patrolling the shores of his kingdom fighting off Danes and Estonian vikings (Víkingr frá Eistland).

-In Sweden, the Frugården runestone from the 11th century mentions Estlatum "Estonian lands".
+In present-day Sweden, the Frugården runestone from the 11th century mentions Estlatum "Estonian lands".
 Many other runestones in Sweden indicate that at the time there were close contacts with Estonia, because of the frequent references therein to personal names such as Æistfari ("traveller to Estonia"), Æistulfr ("Wolf of Estonians") and Æistr ("Estonian").
 The toponym Estland/Eistland has been connected to Old Scandinavian eist, austr ("the east"), forming part of Austrvegr, or even sometimes identical with it.

 The first mostly reliable chronicle data comes from Gesta Danorum by the 12th century historian Saxo Grammaticus, referring to Estonia as Hestia, Estia and its people as Estonum.
 The 12th century Arab geographer al-Idrisi from Sicily, who presumably had help of some informant at Jutland in Denmark, describes Astalānda, probably referring to Estonia and the Livonian regions of Latvia.
 From Scandinavian the name spread to German and later, following the rise of the Catholic Church, reached Latin, with Henry of Latvia in his Heinrici Cronicon Lyvoniae (ca. AD 1229) naming the region Estonia and its inhabitants Estones.